 - Every metric ton of U.S. red meat exports utilizes about 1.5 acres of corn.

-- Every pound of U.S. pork exported represents the utilization of 1.3 pounds of U.S. soybeans.
-Every pound of U.S. beef exported represents the utilization of 5.7 pounds of U.S. feedgrains.
+- Every pound of U.S. pork exported represents the utilization of nearly a full pound of U.S. soybeans.
+Every pound of U.S. beef exported represents the utilization of more than 2.5 pounds of U.S. feedgrains.